RangeLDM: Fast Realistic LiDAR Point Cloud Generation: The Proposed Method

-\paragraph{Range-Guided Discriminator} In order to mitigate the blurriness introduced by relying solely on the pixel-space $L_1$ reconstruction loss, we integrate the VAE with a patch-based adversarial discriminator~\cite{isola2017image, esser2021taming, yu2021vector, rombach2022high}.
+\textbf{Range-Guided Discriminator.} In order to mitigate the blurriness introduced by relying solely on the pixel-space $L_1$ reconstruction loss, we integrate the VAE with a patch-based adversarial discriminator~\cite{isola2017image, esser2021taming, yu2021vector, rombach2022high}.
 Furthermore, to ensure that the reconstruction remains confined within the manifold underlying the range image and exploit the geometric information from the spherical coordinates, we propose a range-guided discriminator $\mathcal{D}_\tau$, with parameters $\tau$.
 Specifically, we adapt the Meta-Kernel~\cite{fan2021rangedet} to replace the standard convolution in the discriminator, aiming to learn convolution weights from relative spherical coordinates.
-The Meta-Kernel is formulated as where $\mathbf{h}$ and $\mathbf{h}'$ represent the input feature and output feature, respectively.
-The function $\Phi$ denotes a Multi-Layer Perceptron (MLP) with two fully-connected layers, $\mathcal{A}$ is a concatenation operation, $\mathcal{N}(i)$ denotes the 2D-grid neighborhood around the center pixel $i$, and $\mathcal{W}$ is a fully-connected layer.
-The term $\gamma(\mathbf{p}_j, \mathbf{p}_i)$ represents the distance between points $\mathbf{p}_j$ and $\mathbf{p}_i$ in spherical coordinates, which is expressed as The Meta-Kernel is aware of local 3D structures by adaptively adjusting convolution kernel weights from relative spherical coordinates.
-This makes it challenging for the decoder to deceive the range-guided discriminator.
-This, in turn, encourages the decoder to generate more realistic range images.
+The Meta-Kernel is formulated as